SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ---
 ## <a name="tracking"></a> Deep links and click tracking

 Setting up a [custom tracking domain](https://www.sparkpost.com/docs/tech-resources/enabling-multiple-custom-tracking-domains/) is useful for branding and email reputation.
-It is required for click-tracking of deep links in your HTML email.
+It is required for click tracking of deep links in your HTML email.

 It's best to choose a subdomain (e.g. `track.example.com`), so that subdomain can be redirected while your website uses the main top-level domain.
 Each tracking domain can serve regular email tracked links and deep links.
 Your content can use a mixture of both kinds of link inside the same email.

 ### HTTPS secure links

-It is good practice to use secure (HTTPS) tracking domains, and it's essential if your but website has an [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) policy.
+It is good practice to use secure (HTTPS) tracking domains, and it's essential if your website has an [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) policy.
 We have articles describing the setup of this for:

 -  [Various CDNs](https://www.sparkpost.com/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost/)
 - Your own [web server reverse proxy such as NGINX](https://www.sparkpost.com/docs/tech-resources/using-proxy-https-tracking-domain/)